brendino500/jl/README_FINAL.md

 ## 🎈 Features

-- Date validation and window alert
+- Date validation and window alert.
+- Updated with the date rendered ib tge oage

 ## 🏔 Challenges